 On being lactose-intolerant: “I am not aware of any evidence linking lactose intolerance to skin problems.
 At this point in time, I believe that in general, lactose-intolerant individuals may actually have a better chance at having clear skin, since more and more evidence points to dairy as a contributing factor to acne breakouts in some people.”

 The connection between sugar and inflammationThere is some evidence for sugar causing acne.
-“A study published in The American Journal of Clinical Nutrition shows a marked increase in C-reactive protein (CRP) levels with just one to two cans of sugar-sweetened soda per day.
+“A published in The American Journal of Clinical Nutrition shows a marked increase in C-reactive protein (CRP) levels with just one to two cans of sugar-sweetened soda per day.
 CRP is one of the best measures of inflammation — and inflammation is bad news for acne-prone individuals.
 White bread, white rice, and other simple carbohydrates are high Glycemic Index foods that increase blood sugar and may be the main culprit in acne.” — Dr. David Lortscher

 The bottom line